simonhmartin/twisst2/README.md

 * `<output_prefix>.topocounts.tsv.gz` gives the count of each group tree topology for each interval.
 * `<output_prefix>.intervals.tsv.gz` gives the chromosome, start and end position of each interval.

-### Plotting
+### R functions for plotting

-The script `plot_twisst.R` provides functions for importing and plotting.
-Examples will be provided soon.
+Some functions for importing and plotting are provided in the `plot_twisst/plot_twisst.R` script.
+For examples of how to use these functions, see the `plot_twisst/example_plot.R` script.